obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Jump to start and end of selection
 + Zls: Send code updates on edits
     + On new edit group, send whole contents
     + On undo/redo, send whole contents